-On Monday April 1, 2013, the White House hosted the 135th annual White House Easter Egg Roll.
-More than 35,000 people joined us
+Every year on Easter Monday, the White House hosts the annual White House Easter Egg Roll.
+The 2014 Easter Egg Roll will be held on April 21, 2014.
+More than 35,000 people will join us

 for activities outside, inside, and on top of the White House.
-This year's theme was "What goes around comes around".
+Our Egg Roll theme is "What goes around comes around".

-Our Easter Egg Roll Schedule of Events included the usual storytime stage, cooking stage, egg dying, yoga garden and music stage set up outside where entertainers, artists, and
+Our Easter Egg Roll Schedule of Events includes the storytime stage, cooking stage, egg dying, yoga garden and music stage set up outside where entertainers, artists, and

-some special guests performed throughout the day.
-Other fun activities included: egg tossing and tennis on the White House roof; curvy slide down to the South Lawn; ball pit
+some special guests perform throughout the day.
+Other fun activities include: egg tossing and tennis on the White House roof; curvy slide down to the South Lawn; ball pit

 fun in the Oval Office; Easter fun activities throughout the White House; and an assortment of age-appropriate video games available on the Watch Floor of the Situation Room.